-Being able to say no can help you focus on what is most important to you, what your boundaries are and also take away unnecessary stressors that you do not need nor want in your life right now.
+Being able to say no can help you focus on what is most important to you, and what your boundaries are.
+It also takes away unnecessary stressors that you do not need or want in your life.

 What are your blessings?
 What are you fortunate to have?
 What have you achieved?
 What have you let go of?
 What positives are in your life?

-You have a healthy family, full stomachs and a roof over your heads.
-Some people cannot say all of those things, that alone is enough to be thankful for.
+You have a healthy family, a full stomach, and a roof over your head.
+Some people cannot say all of those things, but this by itself is enough to be thankful for.
 There are positives in almost every situation, they just need to be found.

 Wishing you a happy holiday season.